serhmarch/ModbusTools/doc/input/client/client.md

 \page sec_client Client

 # About Modbus Client

 The client implements access to a remote Modbus device.
 However, the client can work not only with one device, but with several devices that can be connected to a single network, which is especially useful when working with RTU and ASCII protocols, when access to all Modbus servers is realized through a single serial port.
 However, it can also be useful when using the TCP version of the protocol, for example, if you use the TCP->RTU bridge.

-All work is done within a single project.
+All work is performed within a single project.
 The main entities in the project are Port, Device and DataViewItem.
 Port contains network settings for both TCP/IP and serial ports.
 Device contains settings for a single device (such as Modbus Unit Address, etc.).
 The DataViewItem contains a single data unit to be read from the remote device and has many formats to represent the current data.

 # Quickstart